wqhIris/CDA/README.md

     - `--root_path` and `--exp` define the location to save model weights, along with a log file and a tensorboard file.
     - `--tumor_dir` denotes the location where tumor data generated in Step 1 are put.
     - `--dataroot_path` denotes the location where datasets are put.
-    - `--reload_path` denotes the location where pre-trained parameter learned in Step 2 are saved.
+    - `--reload_path` denotes the location where pre-trained parameters learned in Step 2 are saved.
-    - `--excel_file_name_label` denote the split for labeled data, and `--excel_file_name_unlabel` denote the split for unlabeled data.
+    - `--excel_file_name_label` denotes the split for labeled data, and `--excel_file_name_unlabel` denotes the split for unlabeled data.
     - `--model` defines the type of model's framework.
     - `--labeled_per` denotes labeled ratio.